bketelsen/storyblog/content/blog/ssh-to-wsl2.md

 Now go to the `Actions` tab and create a new action.
 Choose `Start a program`, type `powershell.exe` as the program name, then type `-ExecutionPolicy Bypass c:\Users\me\WSL.ps1` in the 'arguments' box.
 Ensure that the path to the script file is correct based on where you saved the script above.

+This powershell command executes `ifconfig` which might not be installed by default.
+In Ubuntu you can install it with the `net-tools` package.
+If your scheduled task exits *really quickly* make sure this package is installed.
+The task takes a few seconds to run.

 I've also added a few lines to the end of my `.bashrc` to ensure `ssh` is running:

 ```bash